 The phone call button ringing is annoying, and you can't talk through it.
-Unfortunately, really young children find this to be the best feature.
+Unfortunately, young children find this to be the best feature.
 This option also lacks any exciting kid-centric features like a lamp, radio, or fun color scheme.
-We like how durable this pair feels and suspect it might take more than one drop before it gives up, making it a good choice for those who tend to drop things easily or want a camping style walkie more than a toy.
+We like how durable this pair feels and suspect it might take more than one drop before it gives up, making it a good choice for those who tend to drop things easily or want a camping-style walkie more than a toy.

 The Topsung Walkie Talkies are identical in every way except color to the Retevis RT628.
-It is a solid pair with an easy to use interface and a jack for a headset.
+It is a solid pair with an easy-to-use interface and a jack for a headset.

 Unfortunately, this toy came broken, and we were disappointed that both compasses were knocked off-kilter and didn't move.
-Also, the antenna is an old school telescoping antenna circa any time before 1990, and it doesn't play well with the wristband design of this "watch."
+Also, the antenna is an old-school telescoping antenna circa any time before 1990, and it doesn't play well with the wristband design of this "watch."
 Overall, we think it is a great concept that was poorly executed compared to the competition, and we are sad to say we can't recommend it.